-- 2 1/2 tbsp freshly squeezed lemon juice, about half of one large lemon
+- 2 ½ tablespoon freshly squeezed lemon juice, (half of one large lemon)

 - Add kale leaves, basil leaves, pine nuts, and minced garlic to the bowl of a food processor and process until the kale and basil are finely chopped.

-- Pour in 1/4 cup olive oil and process again until smooth.
+- Pour in ¼ cup olive oil and process again until smooth, scraping down the sides as needed.
 Remove pesto from the food processor to a bowl and set aside.